InsaneMiner/Lemon/docs/LemonDocumentation.md

 # Lemon Documentation
+Version: 1.2.1

 ### What is Lemon

-Lemon is a web framework written in python.
-Lemon is easy to start with, even if you are a begginer with python, you can create a website.
+Lemon is a web server and web framework written in python.
+Lemon is easy to start with, even if you are a beginner with python, you can create a website.

-### Why use Lemon

-Lemon is simple to use but you can also make great web applications with it.

-Its easier than django, but not written like flask.

 ### Why Lemon was created